moebiussurfing/ofxSurfingDebug/README.md

 # ofxSurfingDebug

-This is an **openFrameworks** add-on to subscribe, debug and print some variables of your **ofApp** during runtime without any required updating.
+An **openFrameworks** add-on to subscribe, debug and print some variables of your **ofApp** during runtime without any required updating.

 Based in the original add-on:
 https://github.com/tettou771/ofxHelpMessage from [**Toru Takata**](https://github.com/tettou771)

 You can add text messages and variables too.

 Added variables (string, float, int, bool) are referenced, and can be showed in realtime in the same text box.
 You dont need to update nothing.

 The class uses a singleton, so you can add referenced variables (or text) from any of your included classes.
 You just need to add this header to your classes.
 All classes will "share" the same text box.

 ![screenshot](readme_images/screenshot.jpg?raw=true "moebiusSurfing")

 ## Usage
-1. Add this add-on to your project.
-2. Include `ofxSurfingDebug.h`.
+1. Include `ofxSurfingDebug.h`.
-3. Put the static methods like `ofxSurfingDebug::addText("saveKey", "Key S: save");` in setup().
+2. Put the static methods like `ofxSurfingDebug::addText("saveKey", "Key S: save");` in setup().
-4. When program running, press '?' key to show text box.
+3. During runtime press '?' key to show text box.
-5. All your added variables will be printed to the screen text box.
+4. Done!
+All your added variables will be printed to the screen on every frame.

 ### ofApp.h
 ```cpp